Takashiidobe/notes/src/operating-systems/xv6/02-general-features.md

 # Scheduling

-xv6 has a simple round-robin scheduler.
+xv6 has a semi round-robin scheduler.

 1. Each process has a time slice of 1 million cycles
 2. After the time slice expires, the process is returned to the ready queue.
-3. The next process is selected for execution
+3. The next process is selected for execution, which could be on a different core

 All cores share a single ready queue, where each core scans through the array linearly, searching for a runnable process.